HAMMERNEWS.com Alt ARTICLE updated Feb 2013 by Michael Hammerschlag

 This bar was a ramshackle dry wood building

-dating from 1946 with extensions; some parts I think covered
+with extensions; some parts I think covered

 by tar paper, creosote?, and large old shingles,